Submit Arrival Documents to ISSS

 - If your F-2/J-2 dependent family members have come with you, take copies of the same immigration documents for them.

 You will need to upload these arrival documents via the ISSS Submit Arrival Documents record in the ISSS Portal.

-Step 4: Submit your arrival documents in ISSS Portal
+Step 4 of 5: Submit your arrival documents in ISSS Portal

 Log in to the ISSS Portal to submit arrival documents online.
 The first time you log into the portal you may be asked to update personal information in your profile, and confirm that you updated your personal information in StudentAdmin (Step 1 of this To-Do list) before proceeding to the check-in form.